 Who has an “interest” at law for opposing probate?

-You have an interest if:
+You have a legal interest tin opposing probate if:

 - you are a beneficiary under the last will, that is you are entitled to take a share in the deceased’s estate;

 - you are a beneficiary under an earlier will of the deceased;